• Skip to primary navigation

 Grass Number Three

-Another bumper day at the festival, and often St Patrick’s Day, the third day of the meeting switches to the New Course and is kicked off with the Golden Miller Novices’ Chase.
+Next is the Golden Miller (Jack Richards) Novices’ Handicap Chase.
 It is one of the newest races at the meeting, formed in 2011, and is named after Golden Miller, the five-time Gold Cup winner.
 This is also one of most popular races of the meeting and has been dominated by Irish trainers Willie Mullins and Gordon Elliott.
+A Grade 1 from 2014 to 2024, this became a Grade 2 Limited Handicap Chase from 2025 due to dwindling fields sizes.

 The Ryanair Chase is another that is hotly contested, run over 2m 5f.
-The race involves horses that are 5 years old and above and is often made up of horses who probably aren’t quite ready for the step up in class to bigger races such as the Gold Cup.
+The race involves horses that are five years old and above and is often made up of horses who probably aren’t quite ready for the step up in class to bigger races such as the Gold Cup.
 But, the horses on show are likely to be ones to watch for the future, so bear that in mind when looking at previous results.

-Finally, the day finishes off with the Dawn Run Mares’ Novices Hurdle and the Fulke Walwyn Kim Muir Challenge Cup to cap a fine days racing.
+The sixth race is the three-mile Pertemps Final Handicap Hurdle, a contest with a number of qualifying events throughout the season.
+Finally, the day finishes off with the Fulke Walwyn Kim Muir Challenge Cup to cap a fine days racing.

 Friday / Gold Cup Day